aanchal-fatwani/js-best-practices/README.md

 17. ### Modularize — one function per task
     Break down tasks into smaller functions, and create helper functions for repetitive tasks, which makes the code smaller, manageable, and easy to debug.
+Function composition helps to organize code into small and modular functions.

      **[⬆ Back to Top](#table-of-contents)**